-- 2 Third-party technical review is probably the most well-known of the three types of technical review.
-There - 3 are thousands of standards for goods, services and products across all economic sectors that require - 4 conformity assessment to be conducted by third-party entities such as independent accounting, - 5 engineering or policy analysis organisations, or accredited verification bodies.
-There are well-established - 6 standards and accreditation requirements for verification, and certification programmes that support and - 7 oversee the practice of such entities. - 8 There are two kinds of third-party technical review described in this section.
-The two kinds stem from the - 9 process of carbon project validation/verification and the process of technical expert review within the - 10 UNFCCC, notably the IAR and ICA processes.
-Both processes use third-party entities to conduct - 11 evaluations.
+Third-party technical review is probably the most well-known of the three types of technical review.
+There are thousands of standards for goods, services and products across all economic sectors that require conformity assessment to be conducted by third-party entities such as independent accounting, engineering or policy analysis organisations, or accredited verification bodies.
+There are well-established standards and accreditation requirements for verification, and certification programmes that support and oversee the practice of such entities.

+There are two kinds of third-party technical review described in this section.
+The two kinds stem from the process of carbon project validation/verification and the process of technical expert review within the UNFCCC, notably the IAR and ICA processes.
+Both processes use third-party entities to conduct evaluations.

-- 12 The implementation of the IAR and ICA processes only began in 2014, therefore these processes are - 13 less established than the project verification process.
-However, both processes include expert-conducted - 14 technical review or analysis of reports from countries.
-The UNFCCC has an established training - 15 programme for these processes.
-Upon successful completion of the programme, experts are eligible to be - part of the team of technical experts and to undertake the technical analysis. - 17 Third-party technical review provides a greater level of independence than first- or second-party review - 18 given that there is no affiliation or interest between the user and reviewer in this type of review.
-This can - 19 allow reviewers to conduct the review with a higher degree of objectivity, leading to increased credibility of - 20 the assessment report to external stakeholders. - 21 The technical expert review or analysis approach, as it is designed in the IAR and ICA processes, is more - 22 facilitative with the primary goal of enhancing transparency and identifying areas for improvement, - 23 whereas the independent verification process is focused on systematically identifying areas for - 24 improvement.
-Verification is less facilitative in that the review team does not provide concrete suggestions - 25 for how to address the findings.
+The implementation of the IAR and ICA processes only began in 2014, therefore these processes are less established than the project verification process.
+However, both processes include expert-conducted technical review or analysis of reports from countries.
+The UNFCCC has an established training programme for these processes.
+Upon successful completion of the programme, experts are eligible to be part of the team of technical experts and to undertake the technical analysis of ICA.

+Third-party technical review provides a greater level of independence than first- or second-party review given that there is no affiliation or interest between the user and reviewer in this type of review.
+This can allow reviewers to conduct the review with a higher degree of objectivity, leading to increased credibility of the assessment report to external stakeholders.

+The technical expert review or analysis approach, as it is designed in the IAR and ICA processes, is more facilitative with the primary goal of enhancing transparency and identifying areas for improvement, as well as identifying capacity building needs in the case of ICA, whereas the independent verification process is focused on systematically identifying areas for improvement.
+Verification is less facilitative in that the review team does not provide concrete suggestions for how to address the findings.